srini009/bake/README.md

 CCI/SM will create all necessary subdirectories in /tmp/cci.
-For example, if the command is run on host "carns-x1" with "sm://1/1" then CCI/SM will create a /tmp/cci/sm/carns-x1/1/1 directory containing connection information for the bake-bulk-server process.
+For example, if the command is run on host "carns-x1" with "sm://1/1" then CCI/SM will create a /tmp/cci/sm/carns-x1/1/1 directory containing connection information for the bake-server-daemon process.

-The second argument to bake-bulk-server is the path to the libpmem-formatted storage device.
+The second argument to bake-server-daemon is the path to the BAKE pool originally created with bake-mkpool.

 ## Benchmark execution example

-* `./bb-latency-bench sm:///tmp/cci/sm/carns-x1/1/1 100000 4 8`
+* `./bake-latency-bench sm:///tmp/cci/sm/carns-x1/1/1 100000 4 8`

 This example runs a sequence of latency benchmarks.
-Other bb- utilities installed with bake-bulk will perform other rudimentary operations.
+Other utilities installed with BAKE will perform other rudimentary operations.

 The first argument is the address of the server.
 We are using CCI/SM in this case, which means that the URL is a path to the connection information of the